EdvardM/railsgirls-ruby/src/basics.md

   #.....#
   #######
 ```
+Command line parameters are available through array `ARGV` offered by Ruby for that very purpose.
-* extra: print out a filled triangle.
-Program should take a number of rows, so that `ruby triangle.rb 8` would print
+* print out a filled triangle.
+Program should take a number of rows / base length, so that `ruby triangle.rb 8` would print
 ```
   #
   ##